WCYB-TV: News operation

 WCYB's news dominance from the 1980s and beyond was largely due to the presence of the station's longtime anchormen Merrill Moore, Johnny Wood, and Steve Hawkins.
-Moore joined the station in 1962 as the weeknight 11 o'clock anchor and added the weeknight 6 p.m. broadcast in 1964.
+Moore joined the station in 1962 as the weeknight 11 p.m. anchor and added the weeknight 6 p.m. broadcast in 1964.
 He remained the station's top anchorman until his retirement in 2000.
 In the 1960s, News Director Walter Crockett also delivered editorials at 6:25 p.m. daily, and Evelyn Booher was one of the first woman newscasters in the Tri-Cities at that time.
 For most of the time from the 1980s to the early 2000s, WCYB claimed to be the highest-rated television station in the United States.
 In January 2005, WCYB won the RTNDA's Ultimate Newscast Makeover contest, which included a new set, graphics and music package at no charge.
-The station's slogan is currently "Accurate.
-Reliable.
-Getting The Facts Right."
-Formerly, it was "Accurate.
-Reliable.
-To the Point."
-The latter phrase was dropped from the slogan as of the Noon telecast on October 2, 2007.
-After beginning local production of news in high definition, the slogan was changed to "Accurate.
-Reliable.
-High Definition."

 WCYB currently broadcasts 25 hours of locally-produced newscasts each week (with five hours on weekdays, two hours on Saturdays, two hours on Sundays, and updates every half-hour during Today, in addition to updates during prime time programming).
 WCYB also produces Fox Tri-Cities News @ 10 on sister station WEMT.